kyma-incubator/milv/README.md

 The configuration file allows for more accurate parameterization of `milv` by having config per file.
 Config file must be a `.yaml` file and should be named `milv.config.yaml` if not overwritten by `-config-file` command line parameter.
-Full documentation of all fields is in [json.schema](./json.schema).

 You can use the configuration file with command line arguments.
 Those settings will be combined.
 The command line parameters overwrites the configuration file parameters.